BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Luhmann described the mind (the psychic system) as well as social systems as *operational closed, structurally coupled, autopoetic systems*.
 That are a bunch of important terms right away which require some explanation.

-In Luhmann's view a system is defined by its differentiation with its environment---**differentiation** plays one of the most important roles in his work.
+In Luhmann's view, a system is defined by its differentiation with its environment---**differentiation** plays one of the most important roles in his work.
 This differentiation is esablished and obtained through the operations of the system.
 The system differentiates itself from its environment thus it defines itself.
 In other words, the system creates its own functions by its operations (self-creation and self-preservation).
 Thinking leads to more thinking and perception leads to more perception.
 The economy creates itself by doing economics, the mass media creates itself by its operation of differentiating between information and non-information.

+Another *theme* in Luhmann's writing is the use of paradoxes which is certainly inspired by Spencer-Brown's logic presented in *Law of Forms* {% cite brown:1969 %}.
+Inspired by imaginary numbers, Spencer-Brown introduced imaginare truth values which are paradoxically in space but the paradox is resolved in time.
+Therefore, a paradoxical systems becomes genererative in time.
+One prime example is our mind which is capable of self-obersvation (*reentry*).
+Paradoxically, the oberservation is part of what is observed.
+However, in time this gets resolved.
+While I am observing myself (second-order observation) I cannot observe my environment (first-order observation).
+I can switch to the first-order observation but then I lose track of my oberservation of myself.
+In a sense, this back and forth observation and self-observation---this paradox---generates myself.

 A psychic or social system is *operational closed* because its operations can not leave the system.
 Mental operations such as thoughts and emotions cannot leave the mind.
-An economic transaction, e.g. paying for goods, can not 'leave' the economy.
+An economic transaction, e.g. paying for goods, cannot 'leave' the economy.
 No mind can interfere with the operations of another mind.
 One cannot continue someone else's mental activities by thinking or feeling for him or her.
 It is also impossible to immediatly think what someone else is thinking.